$250k Bitcoin heist: Thieving worker named despite death threat fears

 Concerns of death threats made on social media platforms had been looked at by police, but were not found to have been made directly towards Glaser – or specifically to his theft.

-Crown prosecutor Sean Mallett said ongoing suppression would only cast suspicion to all other Cryptopia workers.
+Crown prosecutor Sean Mallett said ongoing suppression would only cast suspicion on all other Cryptopia workers.

-And Mallett said that white collar crime can be very difficult to discover, adding that it needs to be clear to "well-educated people" that if they offend in this way, they run the risk of being named in the public domain.
+And Mallett said that white-collar crime can be very difficult to discover, adding that it needs to be clear to "well-educated people" that if they offend in this way, they run the risk of being named in the public domain.

 Anyone offending in a serious way needs to accept that one of the natural consequences is publication of their name, Mallett said.